linhkid/linhkid.github.io/teachings.md

    <br class="event-description">
 The AI-Semiconductor Conference 2025 (AISC 2025) is a groundbreaking international event taking place March 12–14, 2025 in Hanoi, Vietnam.
 Organized by the Industrial AI Federation, AISC 2025 emerges as a global convergence of AI and semiconductor innovations.
 This inaugural event promises high-level discussions, keynotes from renowned technologists and industry CEOs, technical sessions, and networking receptions, offering attendees unique insights into how AI is reshaping the semiconductor industry—and vice versa.</br>

 I had the privilege of presenting on stage at AISC 2025 before a sizable audience of industry leaders and influential guests.
 While most other startups opted for precautionary pre-recorded demos, I decided to go live and set up a real-time demonstration of Obello’s platform in just a few minutes.
-The crowd response and feedback were overwhelmingly positive, and it truly reinforced the value and impact of our solution.</div>
+The crowd response and feedback were overwhelmingly positive, and it truly reinforced the value and impact of our solution.
    <a href="https://www.aisc.events/" class="event-link" target="_blank">Event Details</a>
    <a href="https://www.linkedin.com/posts/linhnguyenkhanh_artificialintelligence-designtech-aiinnovation-activity-7305558713153556480-N1_B?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAuzNLkBTNoYVRnOrXUYJDCpEOnMtTQArOI" class="event-link" target="_blank">LinkedIn Post</a>
 </div>

 # Teachings